davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 In real lilfe, it'd be useful to support any number of different candidate values.
 If we only support two candidates, then e.g. the lock service can only be implemented for two nodes, which isn't very useful.
 However, in most of computing, you end always being able to have exactly zero of something, exactly one of something, or $N$ of something; so if we can figure out how to have exactly two candidate values, there's probably an easy enough way to extend it from 2 to $N$ candidates.

+Note that having two *values* doesn't restrict us to having only two *nodes*.
+We can have any number of nodes proposing values to the system, as long as each of those nodes always either proposes <span style="color:red">red</span> or <span style="color:blue">blue</span>.

 ### One-Shot Decisions

 For now, let's have an algorithm that can only reach one decision and never change it.
 In terms of the lock service, this would mean one node acquires the lock and can never release it, which again is probably unrealistic.
 However, in most of computing, instantiating things is easy; so if we can figure out how to do a one-shot decision, maybe we can implement a stream of decisions by chaining a sequence of one-shot decisions.